Mendocino National Forest: Yet another name

-"In order to avoid the confusion growing out of the state and a national forest therein having the same name" President Herbert Hoover signed executive order 5885 renaming California National Forest to Mendocino National Forest on July 12, 1932.
+"In order to avoid the confusion growing out of the state and a national forest therein having the same name", President Herbert Hoover signed executive order 5885 renaming California National Forest to Mendocino National Forest on July 12, 1932.

 The development of the forest increased to 81 offices, lookouts and guard stations until improvements in transportation and communications allowed some offices to be closed.

-Today there are three ranger districts, with some of the former guard stations now being utilized as "work centers" that are primarily staffed by fire crews.
+Today, there are three ranger districts with some of the former guard stations now being utilized as "work centers" that are primarily staffed by fire crews.

-Two areas managed by the Mendocino National Forest are outside the contiguous boundaries and they are the Genetic Research Center in Chico, California, and the Lake Red Bluff Recreation Area in central California.
+Two areas managed by the Mendocino National Forest are outside the contiguous boundaries.
+They are the Genetic Research Center in Chico, California and the Lake Red Bluff Recreation Area in central California.